collivier/ansible-role-xtesting/docs/gates/gates.md

 ### Main objectives

 - install and configure all CI services from scratch
-- support RHEL, Ubuntu, Debian and Alpine (16 actives release in total)
+- support RHEL, Ubuntu, Debian and Alpine (16 active releases in total)
-- support multiple containairization technologies (Docker, Podman, Kubernetes)
+- support multiple containerization technologies (Docker, Podman, Kubernetes)
 - offer 20+ deployment scenarios from all-in-one in your server to full distributed corporate services
 - enable local or remote deployment, with proxies or without proxies